aws-amplify/amplify-js/docs/media/hosting_guide.md

 $ awsmobile configure
 ```

 If prompted for credentials, follow the steps provided by the CLI.
 For more information, see [Provide IAM credentials to AWS Mobile CLI](https://docs.aws.amazon.com/aws-mobile/latest/developerguide/aws-mobile-cli-credentials.html).
+Also, to enable cloud features with CLI, your account needs to have permission to create AWS resources.

 ## Deployment with CLI